Curtains or blinds? How to decide

 Blinds provide a simple, clean aesthetic and can be crafted from a range of materials including wood, veneer, plastic and fabric, depending on their intended use.

-The use of wooden tones with venetian blinds creates a warm, natural atmosphere, while white blinds are ideal for achieving a Scandinavian inspired minimalist look.
+The use of wooden tones with venetian blinds creates a warm, natural atmosphere; while neutral coloured roller blinds are ideal for achieving a Scandinavian inspired minimalist look.

 Roller blinds are excellent for achieving a minimalist, tidy look, while being very cost effective.
 They roll away to expose the entire window when open, allowing natural light to pour inside when desired.
-Fascia gives roller blinds a clean, modern look by hiding the roll and brackets, reducing the light gap at the top of the blind.
+Add a fascia to hide the roll and brackets.

-For keeping your home warm honeycomb blinds or thermal lined roman blinds are the best option.
-Honeycomb blinds are a great energy saver, the cell like construction of the blinds provide the best insulation properties of all blinds.
-Lined roman blinds provide excellent insulation, covering the entire window space with little room for heat to escape.
-They can be constructed with a number of different linings to ensure you get the insulation and block out properties appropriate for your room.
+For keeping your home warm honeycomb blinds or thermal lined roman blinds are the best options.
+The cell-like structure of honeycomb blinds provide the best insulation, making them a great energy saver.
+Roman blinds can be constructed with a number of different linings to ensure you get the insulation and block out properties appropriate for your room.

-Venetian, vertical and roller blinds are not as energy efficient.
-The small gaps between each slat in venetian blinds and vertical blinds allow warm air to escape, reducing insulation capabilities.
+Venetian, vertical and roller blinds are less energy efficient.
+The small gaps between each slat in venetians and verticals allows warm air to escape, reducing insulation capabilities.
 However, insulation requirements vary throughout each space and rooms like the bathroom, kitchen and laundry may not require the same levels of insulation as bedrooms and living areas.

 During the summer months louvered blinds can be partially closed, allowing light in whilst blocking the heat of the sun.
 North facing windows in particular, may benefit from the use of venetian or vertical blinds.

 Roller blinds come in a range of fabrics from translucent to sunscreen and thermal to block-out.
-Sunscreen roller blinds are great at providing UV protection and daytime privacy, while still letting natural light in, particularly during summer months.
-When teamed with a thermal or block-out on a double bracket roller blinds can be a complete window treatment solution.
+Sunscreen rollers are great at providing UV protection and daytime privacy, while still letting natural light in, particularly during summer months.
+When teamed with a thermal or block-out on a double bracket roller can be a complete window treatment solution.

 Venetian blinds can be simply tilted to reduce solar glare and increase day light penetration, allowing optimum levels of privacy and natural light.
 Lifting the blinds exposes the entire window space, with a small area taken up by the tightly packed slats.
 Areas with high moisture exposure, such as the kitchen and bathroom, benefit from the water resistant properties of wood look venetian blinds with reduced mould accumulation.

 Depending on the qualities of the fabric chosen, roller blinds can provide many functional benefits.
-Sunscreen blinds provide UV protection and increase privacy while still allowing light to filter through.
-Blackout roller blinds allow very little light into the room, and make great choices for bedrooms of media rooms.
+Sunscreen rollers provide UV protection and increase privacy while still allowing light to filter through.
+Blockout rollers blinds allow very little light into the room, and make great choices for bedrooms of media rooms.
 Roller blinds can also be motorised to ensure easy lifting.

 Dust accumulation can be an issue with slatted blinds, requiring regular wiping down.
 A light, regular vacuum can help to avoid dust build up.
 Allergy sufferers may find this an issue.